hamada-SOS/AgeGenderRecognitionGP/README.md

 # Age & Gender Recognition Web App

 This project is a lightweight web application that utilizes deep learning to estimate the age and gender of individuals from facial images.
-Built with Flask and powered by the SSR-Net model, it offers real-time predictions through a simple and intuitive web interface.
+Built with Flask and powered by the CNN-Net model, it offers real-time predictions through a simple and intuitive web interface.

 ## 👥 Authors